Stasi HQ storming: German president praises 'democratic act' | DW | 15.01.2020

 Around 7.3 million applications have been made by individuals, entities and researchers since late 1990 to view Stasi documents.

 Lessons about the past could only be gleaned when the public knew what had happened and why, added Steinmeier.
-The president described the storming as a "profoundly democratic act" — in the wake of dissident rallies prior to the fall of the Berlin Wall in 1989.
+The president described the storming as a "profoundly democratic act" — in the wake of dissident rallies and the fall of the Berlin Wall in 1989.

+The archive was admired worldwide as a unique institution for its invaluable work, Germany's president added.

 Read more: Stasi's pervasive footprint across two Berlins

-The event was "perhaps more important" than the rallies, according to retired eastern German Catholic bishop Joachim Reinelt.
+The storming was "perhaps more important" than the rallies, according to retired eastern German Catholic bishop Joachim Reinelt.

 The January moment represented the "ultimate disempowerment of the scaremonger" police state regime, Reinelt said.
 The East German Volkskammer parliament dissolved with German reunification in October 1990.